-On 20 July 2012 we introduced a ban on drinking or visibly carrying alcohol on ScotRail trains between 9pm and 10am.
+On 20 July 2012 we successfully banned drinking or visibly carrying alcohol on ScotRail trains between 9pm and 10am.

-We are also refusing travel to people who are not considered fit to do so due to the effects of alcohol.
+We also refuse travel to people who are not considered fit to do so due to the effects of alcohol.

 The ban is enforced by BTP through a national Railway Byelaw allowing train operators to stop intoxicated people travelling, prevent the carrying of alcohol, and publicly declare that certain services are so-called ‘dry trains’ where the consumption and carrying of alcohol is banned.
 (Railway Byelaw 4 – parts 1, 2 and 3).